cricketts497/stock_control/README.md

 # Stock control GUI project
-Form to simplify database stock management with ebay orders
+Form to simplify database stock management with ebay orders.

 ## Adding orders
 Orders detailing are added manually, including date, postcode and order amount.
 Default values are set for the ebay, paypal, and postage and packaging costs.